DKNazar/dknazar.github.io/origami-ninja-star.md

 </div>
 <br>

-<h2 align="center">Features</h2>
+<h2 align="center">You are the weapon</h2>

-- You are the weapon: Slice through your foes swiftly with fluid momentum-based combat.
-String together a deadly combination of rebounds, wall-climbs and shuriken strikes, with an arsenal of unique sword powers to unleash on your enemies.
+Slice through your foes swiftly with fluid momentum-based combat.
+String together a deadly combination of rebounds, wall-climbs and shuriken strikes, with an arsenal of unique elemental powers to unleash on your enemies.
+Prove yourself the greatest against foes across every village.

+<h2 align="center">Unique origami world</h2>

-- Unique origami world: Enjoy every fold and scrunch of the paper world, each element inspired by real life origami art.
+Enjoy every fold and scrunch of the paper world, each element inspired by real life origami art.
+Explore the woods, the clan dojos, city streets, and more in procedurally generated levels.
+Each run is unique in terms of visuals, enemies and upgrades.
+Meet characters, defeat enemies and face epic boss fights of all origami shapes and sizes.

 <div align="center">
   <img src="/images/WaterFallSpec.gif" width="600" /><br>
   <em>An immersive and artistic paper world.</em><br>
 </div>

-- Fun adventures: Interact and occasionally destroy quirky characters and clans, each with their distinct quests and bosses…
+<h2 align="center">Wield the Elements</h2>

+Starting with a base set of combat and traversal abilities, enhance these through elemental upgrades found on each run.
+Unleash an exploding fire strike, wind shockwaves, lightning dash, and more.
+Combine these to face increasingly diverse and dangerous enemies each with their own fighting style.

 <div align="center">
   <img src="https://dknazar.files.wordpress.com/2019/06/diamonddiesgif.gif" width="600" /><br>